BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/6_1_Sending_a_Transaction_to_a_Multisig.md

   "redeemScript": "52210307fd375ed7cced0f50723e3e1a97bbe7ccff7318c815df4e99a59bc94dbcd819210367c4f666f18279009c941e57fab3e42653c6553e5ca092c104d1db279e328a2852ae"
 }
 ```
-Note that the `createmultisig` command can be used with asymmetric inputs.
-In this case, it processed `$address1`, which is a public-key hash address from a local machine, and `0367c4f666f18279009c941e57fab3e42653c6553e5ca092c104d1db279e328a28`, which is a public key from a remote machine.
+When creating the multisignature address, you list how many signatures are required with the `nrequired` argument (that's "m" in a "m-of-n" multisignature), then you list the total set of possible signatures with the `keys` argument (that's "n").
+Note that the the `keys` entries can be asymmetric.
+In this case, we included `$address1`, which is a public-key hash address from a local machine, and `0367c4f666f18279009c941e57fab3e42653c6553e5ca092c104d1db279e328a28`, which is a public key from a remote machine.
 The `createmultisig` command is smart enough to try to convert any addresses into public keys ... but if that info isn't in your local wallet, expect to see a "no full public key for address" error.

 > **M-OF-N VS N-OF-N:** This example shows the creation of a simple 2-of-2 multisig.
 If you instead want to create an m-of-n signature where "m < n", you adjust the `nrequired` field and/or the number of signatures in the `keys` JSON object.
-For a 1-of-2 multisig, you'd set `nrequired=1` while for a 2-of-3 multisig, you'd leave `nrequired=2`, but add one more public key or address to the `keys` listing.
+For a 1-of-2 multisig, you'd set `nrequired=1`, while for a 2-of-3 multisig, you'd leave `nrequired=2`, but add one more public key or address to the `keys` listing.

 When used correctly, `createmultisig` returns two results, both of which are critically important.

 The _address_ is what you'll give out to people who want to send funds.
 You'll notice that it has a new prefix of `2`, rather than the prefixes you've seen on Bitcoin addresses to date.
 That's because `createmultisig` is actually creating a totally new type of address called a P2SH address.
 It works exactly like a standard P2PKH address for sending funds, but you'll need to do a lot more work to redeem.

-> **TESTNET vs MAINNET:** On testnet, the prefix for P2SH addresses is `2`, and on mainnet, it's `3`.
+> **TESTNET vs MAINNET:** On testnet, the prefix for P2SH addresses is `2`, while on mainnet, it's `3`.

-The _redeemScript_ is what you need to redeem the funds, along with the private keys for the associated addresses.
-This is another special feature of P2SH addresses and will be fully explained in "8.2: Scripting with a Multisig Script".
+The _redeemScript_ is what you need to redeem the funds, along with the private keys for "m" of the "n" addresses.
+This script is another special feature of P2SH addresses and will be fully explained in "8.2: Scripting with a Multisig Script".
 For now, just be aware that it's a bit of data that's required to redeem your money.

 ### Save Your Work

 Here's an important caveat: nothing about your multisig is saved into your wallet using these basic techniques.
-In order to later redeem money sent to this multisig address, you're going to need to retain two crucial bits of information:
+In order to later redeem money sent to this multisignature address, you're going to need to retain two crucial bits of information:

    * A list of the Bitcoin addresses used in the multisig.
    * The `redeemScript` output by `createmultsig`.

 Technically, the `redeemScript` can be recreated by rerunning `createmultisig` with the complete list of addresses and/or public keys _in the same order_ and with the right m-of-n count.
-But, it's better to hold onto it and save yourself the grief.
+But, it's better to hold onto it and save yourself stress and grief.

 ## Send to a Multisig Address